tantaman/strut/README.md

 ### RELEASE NOTES ###

-v0.5.3 - Positioning and transofmrations of components in edit mode now exactly match the positioning and transformations of components in the final presentation.
+v0.5.3 - Positioning and transformations of components in edit mode now exactly match the positioning and transformations of components in the final presentation.

 v0.5.2 - Fixed a bug in 0.5.1 where presentation generation did not work